AndreBaltazar8/ablac/docs/programmable-builds.md

 memory without adding imports.
 Allocation is monotonic and reclaimed when the WebAssembly instance is discarded; unsupported host-specific unsafe operations remain unavailable rather than becoming ambient capabilities.
+Its C boundary uses fixed-width counts rather than host `size_t`, so managed strings, arrays, and objects retain the same generated LLVM contract on wasm32 and native targets.
+Trusted adapters can therefore adopt request memory and hand ordinary strings to runtime `$json`/`$jsons` code.

 `compilerExportFunction(handle, name)` provides the first stable foreign ABI rung.
 It exports a C-identifier symbol for a resolved top-level function while